The Courage to Do It Anyway

 In her early 40s, my wife decided she wanted to run the Boston Marathon.
 She’d never run a marathon.
 Never even done a 5K.
 It was a massive leap—months of training and discipline.

 I’m no runner, but I supported her the best I could.
-We took family trips around her races, cheered her on at the finish line, gave her tough love when she needed it, and even surprised her with a running camp in Estes Park.
+We took family trips around her races, cheered at the finish line, gave tough love when needed, and even surprised her with a running camp in Estes Park.
 I believed in her, even on the days she doubted herself.

 And spoiler: she did it.
 She trained, qualified, ran, and finished the Boston Marathon.
-After she crossed the finish line, I bought her a plaque for her medals and bibs.
+After she crossed the finish line, I bought her a plaque to hang her race medals and bibs.
 It has just one line: She believed she could, so she did.

 That same kind of support flows the other way now.
-My wife may not be a writer, but she’s the one who encouraged me to quit and go full-time.
+My wife may not be a writer, but she encouraged me to quit and go full-time.
 She protects my solo time so I can write, reads my words and gives feedback, and when the doubts creep in, she’s the one who picks me back up.

-The truth is, no one runs a marathon—or writes a novel—alone.
-Self-belief matters, but support makes it sustainable.
+The truth is, no one runs a marathon or writes a novel alone, even though they are solitary pursuits.
+Self-belief gets you started, but support helps you go the distance.

-That’s the kind of mentor I want to be now.
-Not the one who lectures or blindly agrees, but the one who listens, asks questions, and helps someone else see what might be possible.
-I can’t control their choices or their outcomes.
-But maybe I can be the spark that keeps them moving.
+That’s the kind of mentor I want to be now—not someone who lectures or blindly agrees, but one who listens, asks thoughtful questions, and helps others see what might be possible.
+I can’t control their choices or outcomes, and I shouldn’t.
+But maybe I can be the spark that helps them keep going.

 I don’t know exactly where this will lead—this book, this creative life—but I’m not waiting for certainty anymore.